-- 5.2 Pre-application enquiries help the applicant get their application 'right first time' and whilst they are not a guarantee of obtaining planning permission, the exercise ensures that all of the planning issues are identified early so as to enable the applicant to put forward the best possible application. - 5.3 More details of how this service is delivered including information on charges is available on our website at www.bury.gov.uk/10785.
+- 5.2 Pre-application enquiries help the applicant get their application 'right first time' and whilst they are not a guarantee of obtaining planning permission, the exercise ensures that all relevant planning issues are identified early so as to enable the applicant to put forward the best possible application. - 5.3 More details of how this service is delivered including information on charges is available on our website at www.bury.gov.uk/planning-building-control/planning-permission/pre-application-advice.